 Mathematical Corrections

-The IRS scores every tax return with a discriminate function (DIF) number.
-It is based on secret calculations they use to identify income tax returns with the highest likelihood of tax change on audit.
-The DIF score increases for various items, such as Schedule C or auto expenses, and decreases for other items (such as using a paid preparer).
-IRS classifiers review high DIF score tax returns and select which ones and which items will be audited.
+The IRS scores every tax return with a DIscriminate Function (DiF) score.
+It is based on secret calculations they use to identify income tax returns with the highest likelihood of tax increase in an audit, and the amount of additional tax that might arrise from audit.
+The DiF score increases for various items (such as Schedule C or auto expenses), and decreases for other items (such as using a paid preparer).
+IRS classifiers review high DiF score tax returns and some are selected for audit.
+As with most audits, usually only one Schedule will be audited, and usually only 2 or 3 items.

 Additional Documentation Requests